Danny Tiatto: Brisbane Roar

 In February 2007, Tiatto signed a pre-contract agreement with Brisbane Roar FC in the Hyundai A-League for the 2007–08 season.
 On 1 July, Tiatto made his debut for the Roar coming on as a substitute against South African team Supersport United.
 Tiatto featured prominently in his sides two all draw against Adelaide United in Round One of the 2007–08 A-League season.
 However Tiatto was subsequently cited after the match for serious conduct relating to an ugly incident with Adelaide United defender Richie Alagich, and received a two match suspension.

 During round 21, Tiatto scored his first goal for Brisbane Roar with a superb strike against Perth Glory.
 Soon after he threw his support behind axed keeper Liam Reddy to return in place of stand-in keeper Griffin McMaster for the A-League finals.
 He has been released from the Roar.

 Melbourne Knights

 After having a falling out with Roar coach Ange Postecoglou, Tiatto was sacked from Brisbane.
-However in 2010, he signed a one-year deal with VPL club Melbourne Knights, the club he played for before moving overseas.
+However, in 2010, he signed a one-year deal with VPL club Melbourne Knights, the club he played for before moving overseas.
 He later played for St Albans Saints and Werribee City.

 International career

 Tiatto won 25 caps for the Australian national team (scoring 1 goal) before his retirement from international football in October 2005.
-He also represented Australia at under 23 level when he played at the 1996 Olympic Games.
+He also represented Australia at under 23 level when he played at the 1996 Summer Olympics.